-As at May 2018, more than 150 participants had graduated.
+As at September 2019, more than 200 participants had graduated.
 Not only had these graduates completed their comprehensive individualised treatment plans, but they also contributed more than 37,000 hours in voluntary community work as a way of giving back to the community — around 185 hours per graduate.

 Those who are exited from the court prior to graduation are returned to the usual court process for sentencing where they will still receive credit for any meaningful progress made.

 - reduce reoffending and the use of imprisonment

 - reduce alcohol and other drug consumption and dependency